-Building a coalition in the pseudo-independent, highly competitive, oppressive and toxic local activist milieu means that you are slowly being swallowed up by an opaque machine with unfocused ambitions, where you give up your original objectives for a supposedly nobler transversal goal.
-Because it's a competition?
-And is there a noble and nobler causes?
-And are they subordinate to each other?
-Is one goal more important than the other?
-Why?
+Building a coalition in the pseudo-independent, highly competitive, oppressive, and toxic local activist milieu often means being swallowed by an opaque machine with unfocused ambitions.
+This process can lead to abandoning original objectives for a supposedly nobler, transversal goal.
+But is there really such a thing as a noble or nobler cause?
+Are causes subordinate to one another?
+Is one goal more important than another?
 According to whom?
-Political activism is not a question of subsets, you are not automatically "part of" a cause, there are no sub-causes and main-causes, there is no cause-pyramid and cause-hierarchy, it's nonsense.
-Political activism isn't a cake, you don't get less of a cause just because someone else is involved in it.
-Just because someone else is doing it, doesn't mean you have to unite, it doesn't mean you'll be more effective together.
-Political activism is not an entertainment industry, it's not about how many tickets you sell.
-It makes absolutely no difference how many you are, really.
-To join a coalition means to grow, to change scale.
-You may seem louder on the outside, but on the inside you will suddenly start to echo: the inner space becomes emptier and emptier...
-Have we given ourselves up to unite, when we have already united?!
-We have given ourselves up to grow, but we have shrunk in essence.
+Political activism is not about subsets or hierarchies.
+There are no "sub-causes" or "main causes," no cause-pyramid or cause-hierarchy.
+Such notions are nonsensical.
+Activism isn’t a pie where other initiatives reduce your impact.
+You don’t have to unite just because someone else is involved.
+More people together doesn't necessarily mean increased effectiveness.
+Political activism isn’t an entertainment industry; it’s not about ticket sales.
+The number of participants doesn't inherently determine success.
+Joining a coalition often means scaling up.
+While you may seem louder on the outside, internally, you may start to feel an echoing emptiness as the space becomes increasingly hollow.
+Have we sacrificed our essence to unite when we were already united in spirit?
+We aimed to grow but have shrunk in essence.
 There is always a critical mass in political activism.
-The semantic field surrounding the coalition, reminiscent of capitalist logic, encourages small organisations, grassroots initiatives, to grow, develop and expand, while it is clear from the very first moment that if a small organisation outgrows itself, sooner or later it will lose its voice, its way, its heart.
-As this is clear from the outset, the question arises: is the push for coalition not a deliberate cannibalisation, a demagogic rhetorical weapon of destruction from within?
+The language around coalition-building, reminiscent of capitalist logic, pushes small organizations and grassroots initiatives to grow, develop, and expand.
+Yet, it’s clear from the outset that if a small organization outgrows itself, it will sooner or later lose its voice, its way, and its heart.
+Given this, is the push for coalition not a deliberate strategy to cannibalize, a demagogic weapon of internal destruction?
 We don't need to grow to exist.
 We don't need to unite to have a stronger voice.
 We don't need to be loud to be visible.
 We don't need to be visible to make things happen.
-The two most effective weapons in political activism today are free and legal: invisibility and unpredictability, both the privilege of small organisations.
-Perhaps this is the reason for the whole cult of coalitions, perhaps this is why they use cheap tricks to try to absorb and then destroy small organisations: because they are dangerous when they are small, but when they grow they are loud only.
+The two most effective weapons in political activism today are free and legal: invisibility and unpredictability, both privileges of small organizations.
+This may be why there’s such a cult of coalitions and why cheap tricks are used to absorb and then destroy small organizations.
+Small organizations are dangerous when they remain small, but when they grow, they only become loud.
 The soul is lost in growth.

 0 Comments